Learn how to make a healthy smoothie with these 3 simple steps. The perfect healthy smoothie is simple to make so you can enjoy one all the time!

-Protein powder // If you haven’t used a milk or yogurt base and want some protein in your smoothie, whey protein powder is a great option.
-I keep vanilla and chocolate Designer Whey on hand and add anywhere from 1/2-1 scoop to my smoothies.
+Protein powder // If you haven’t used a milk or yogurt base and want some protein in your smoothie, whey or pea protein powder are great options depending on your preference.
+I keep vanilla and chocolate Nuzest on hand and add anywhere from 1 to 2 scoops to my smoothies.

 Nut butters // Another great way to get some protein (and good fat) in is nut butters.
 Peanut, almond, cashew…take your pick, they all work wonderfully.